Skip to content

 Postgres adminDirect SQLFully trusted (breaks audit-log semantics)

-• TLS terminates in front of the brain.
+• TLS terminates in front of z4j.
 No plaintext HTTP in production.

 • Postgres is on a private network.
 Direct access is the operator’s responsibility.